-- The religious, political, or cultural viewpoint of the author
+- The religious, political, or cultural viewpoint of the author/s; and

-- Gender, race, ethnicity, or citizenry of the author
+- Gender, race, ethnicity, or citizenship of the author/s.

-In evaluating a manuscript, reviewers should present a report that contains:
+In evaluating a manuscript, reviewers are expected to present a report that contains:

 - A brief summary (one short paragraph) outlining the aim of the paper and its main contributions.